Aeropress Go Review: The Better Coffee Maker for Travel

 Do Not Buy The Aeropress Go If…

 You already have an Aeropress – The Aeropress Go is just a slightly more compact version of the original, with a plastic cup included.
-Unless you’re planning a backpacking trip where every ounce of weight and millimeter of space counts, the Aeropress you already have is perfect for most travel situations.
+Unless you’re planning a backpacking trip where every ounce of weight and millimetre of space counts, the Aeropress you already have is perfect for most travel situations.

 If you’re looking for an inexpensive and portable way to make coffee for a crowd or one very thirsty person, consider a French press instead.

 You want something showy for your countertop – The Go is not a showpiece.
 It’s built for function not form.
-It actually looks a bit like a tiny garbage can.
+It actually looks a bit like a tiny rubbish can.
 If you’re looking for something beautiful for your countertop that also brews great coffee, consider the Nespresso Pixie Machine or the graceful Kalita Wave dripper.

 The Aeropress Go is the perfect travel coffee maker for those occupying the niche market for which it was designed.
 It’s a compact, all-in-one coffee making system.
 It’s durable enough to be tossed in the bottom of a hiking pack.
 It’s tiny enough to fit in the cup-holder of your car.
 And like the original Aeropress, it brews undeniably great coffee.
 So is it better than the original?
 That depends entirely on you.